ivan-perevala/multiple_camera_render/docs/pages/naming.rst

 .. seealso::

-    The key here is ``Ouput > File Path`` option.
+    The key here is ``Output > File Path`` option.
 The addon will use the same output behaviour as Blender does, but with slight modifications:
     `docs.blender.org/manual/en/latest/render/output/properties <https://docs.blender.org/manual/en/latest/render/output/properties/output.html#output>`_